 None of the rooms or apartments have wheelchair access.

-All ages are welcome, but there are no special facilities for children.
-Cots can be added to all rooms, or book a two-bedroom apartment.
+All ages are welcome, but there are no special facilities for children and the building isn't very baby-friendly.
 The Marion Three-Bedroom Suite has a room for kids with bunk beds.

 The rooms and apartments are dotted around in the ancient village of Mougins, in between Cannes and Grasse in the South of France.